peterjc/thapbi-pict/docs/negatives.rst

 Conversely, the presence of the synthetic controls in any of the biological samples is also problematic.
-Since our synthetic control sequences are in the default database, they and can be matched by the chosen classifier, and appear in the reports.
+Since our synthetic control sequences are in the default database, they can be matched by the chosen classifier, and appear in the reports.